Non-Group coverage benefit

 Benefits covered under this plan

-- The co-payment is 30% to a maximum of $25.
-You will not pay more than $25 for most prescriptions.
+The co-payment (the portion of the prescription cost you pay to your pharmacy when you have your prescription filled) is 30% to a maximum of $25.
+For most prescriptions, you will not pay more than $25 for each prescription..

 - Prescription drugs covered under the plan are listed in the Alberta Drug Benefit List.